EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/Sulyvahn.md

 ## Sulyvhan
 Sulyvhan is a 5'6, 20 year old man with skin as white as the moon, black hair with grey streaks, and bluish grey eyes.
 He dawns a dark blue gambeson with a white crescent moon under a black hooded cape.
 He wields

-He is a persuasive man with a serpent's tongue
+Sulyvhan is a persuasive man with a serpent's tongue and an ambitious heart.

 ### History
-A

 ### Character Trais